Benorno/API-documentation/README.md

 - **code** (integer): HTTP status code.
 - **message** (string): A success or failure message.
 - **date** (string): Timestamp of the response (UTC format).

-Let me know if further adjustments are needed!